motif-project/motif-node-docker/readme.md

 - Install Docker
 - Install Docker Compose
-- Access to full bitcoin Node with tx indexing enabled
+- Access to full bitcoin Node with tx indexing enabled (if you want, btc node can be run using dockers.
+[Here](https://hub.docker.com/r/bitcoin/bitcoin) are the steps to do so.)
 - Access to a stand alone (not connected to the BTC chain) BTC Node with only the BTC wallet running

 ## Configuration